ljdursi/make-for-reproducible-data-analysis/README.md

    - Long script that runs the entire pipeline
    - Student breaks it up into logical pieces, or provided broken up into pieces
    - Write a makefile that runs only those pieces that need to be rerun
+   - Include a .DEFAULT_GOAL at the

 Exercise: given the script split up into `download_data.sh` (which downloads data into `data/raw/toronto.zip` and `data/raw/chicago.zip`), `extract_and_clean_data.sh` (which assumes those two zip files are present and generates `data/merged/toronto.csv` and `data/merged/chicago.csv`), and `plot_figs.sh` (which assumes the merged .csvs are present and produces `figs/toronto.png` `figs/chicago.png` and `figs/toronto-chicago.png`), write a simple Makefile containing three rules which will only run those scripts that are necessary.

 > **Solution**
 > ```
+> .DEFAULT_GOAL: figs/toronto-chicago.png
+>
 > data/raw/toronto.zip data/raw/chicago.zip: download_data.sh
 > 	./download_data.sh
 >